jassadeol/Toastmaster-Coach/README.md

 # AI Toastmasters Coach

-Your personal speech dojo — built with Python, Whisper, and GPT.
+Your personal speech coach — built with Python, Whisper, and GPT.

 ## What It Is
 This is a solo public speaking coach designed to help you: